dwBruijn/CVEs/Tenda/R7WebsSecurityHandler.md

 ## Description

-The **R7websSsecurityHandler** component is vulnerable to a pre-authentication stack overflow via the cookie header which allows a remote attacker to hijack execution flow or cause DoS.
+The **R7websSsecurityHandler** component in `/bin/httpd` is vulnerable to a pre-authentication stack overflow via the cookie header which allows a remote attacker to hijack execution flow or cause DoS.

 ## Details